-Skilled finance professionals are highly in-demand during financial crises, especially during a recession.
+Skilled finance professionals are highly in demand during financial crises, especially during a recession.
 Businesses will hire college graduates with a background in financial education to help them review budgets and advise them on how to make savings during crises.

-And those who are in financial difficulty require loan officers who can provide assistance or credit counselors who can help them manage their debt.
+Those in financial difficulty require loan officers who can provide assistance or credit counselors who can help them manage their debt.